-5:00 AM EDT Thursday: Florida Threats & Changes Since Last Packet
+Hurricane Helene 8:00 AM EDT Thursday: Florida Threats & Changes Since Last Packet

-Overview/Recent Changes: As of 5:00 AM EDT, Hurricane Helene is located about 350 miles southwest of Tampa, Florida and about 385 miles south of Apalachicola, Florida and moving north-northeastward at 12 mph.
-This general motion with a significant increase in forward speed is expected over the next 24 hours.
+Overview/Recent Changes: As of 8:00 AM EDT, Hurricane Helene is located about 320 miles southwest of Tampa, Florida and about 365 miles south of Apalachicola, Florida and moving north-northeastward at 12 mph.
+This general motion is expected to continue with a significant increase in forward speed over the next 24 hours.
 On the forecast track, Helene will move across the eastern Gulf of Mexico today and cross the Florida Big Bend coast this evening or early Friday morning.
 After landfall, Helene is expected to turn northwestward and slow down over the Tennessee Valley on Friday and Saturday.
-Maximum sustained winds have increased to near 90 mph with higher gusts.
-Strengthening is forecast, and Helene is expected to be a major hurricane when it reaches the Florida Big Bend coast this evening.
+Maximum sustained winds have increased to near 100 mph, making Helene a Category 2 hurricane.
+Additional strengthening is forecast, and Helene is expected to be a major hurricane when it reaches the Florida Big Bend coast this evening.
 Weakening is expected after landfall, but Helene's fast forward speed will allow strong, damaging winds, especially in gusts, to penetrate well inland across the southeastern United States, including over the higher terrain of the southern Appalachians.

-From the National Hurricane Center (NHC)
+Hurricane Helene From the National Hurricane Center (NHC)

-- Location: 350 miles SW of Tampa, Florida; 385 miles S of Apalachicola, Florida - Maximum Sustained Winds: 90 mph; Category 1 - Current Movement: NNE at 12 mph
+- Location: 320 miles SW of Tampa, Florida; 365 miles S of Apalachicola, Florida - Maximum Sustained Winds: 100 mph; Category 2 - Current Movement: NNE at 12 mph

-This general motion with a significant increase in forward speed is expected over the next 24 hours.
+This general motion is expected to continue with a significant increase in forward speed over the next 24 hours.
 On the forecast track, Helene will move across the eastern Gulf of Mexico today and cross the Florida Big Bend coast this evening or early Friday morning.
 After landfall, Helene is expected to turn northwestward and slow down over the Tennessee Valley on Friday and Saturday.
-Strengthening is forecast, and Helene is expected to be a major hurricane when it reaches the Florida Big Bend coast this evening.
+Additional strengthening is forecast, and Helene is expected to be a major hurricane when it reaches the Florida Big Bend coast this evening.
 Weakening is expected after landfall, but Helene's fast forward speed will allow strong, damaging winds, especially in gusts, to penetrate well inland across the southeastern United States, including over the higher terrain of the southern Appalachians.